 Blacksmiths Lane, Exton, Rutland. c.
 1900 - the street looks much the same today.

 (Image: Copyright © Exton & Horn Parish Council.
 Published here under a Creative Commons Licence)

 Please Consider DNA Testing

 If you are a male called HIBBITT or any of the variants listed above, please would you consider taking a Y-DNA test.
 John Hybit (mentioned above) appears to have been the progenitor of so many who carry variations of his name and it would be good to learn whether we are all related and where he might have originated from.

 Feel free to contact me before testing as, whilst I'm not an expert in Y-DNA, it may be that taking a cheaper SNP test might be more appropriate depending on your aims.
 It may also be possible to obtain some data from an autosomal test too (see below).

 If you are male and have taken the AncestryDNA, 23andMe or MyHeritage test, there may be a way to extract some SNP data from this to obtain an estimated haplogroup.
 Although this isn't a substitute for a dedicated Y-DNA test it might be useful in pointing you in the right direction for further testing.
-Dad's haplogroup was reported as S190 using this method before he took the Big Y test so, as you can see, we got quite a way down the Y phylogenetic tree.
+Dad's haplogroup was reported as S190 using his AncestryDNA kit and this method before he took the Big Y test so, as you can see, we got quite a way down the Y phylogenetic tree.
 Please contact me for details.